 Susan Joy Hassol is a climate change communicator, analyst, and author known for her ability to translate science into English, making complex issues accessible to policymakers and the public for two decades.
-Susan is the Director of Climate Communication, based in Boulder, Colorado and Asheville, North Carolina.
-She is currently senior science writer on the National Climate Assessment, due to be released in 2014.
+Susan is the Director of Climate Communication, and was most recently the senior science writer on the third U.S. National Climate Assessment, released in May 2014.

 Among Susan's recent accomplishments, she published an article, co-authored with Science Director Richard Somerville, in Physics Today in December 2011.
 The article, "Communicating the Science of Climate Change", discussed how scientists can improve how they communicate to an under-informed and indifferent public.